-The lead up to 2024 is a truly exciting time for our organisation, as we get ready to launch services on the Sydney Metro City & Southwest, which will extend from the north west, under Sydney Harbour through the central business district and on to Bankstown.
-At the same time, construction continues at pace on our two other mega projects at Sydney Metro West and Sydney Metro - Western Sydney Airport.
+The final year of our Corporate Plan is a truly exciting time for our organisation, as we get ready to launch services on the Sydney Metro City & Southwest, which will connect north west Sydney to the Sydney CBD with a direct rail service for the first time through an under-harbour crossing.
+At the same time, construction continues on our mega projects Sydney Metro West and Sydney Metro - Western Sydney Airport.

 All three projects will change and vastly improve the way our city moves, and I am so proud of all our people who are making this happen.
+By 2030, Sydney will have a network of four metro lines, 46 stations and 113km of new metro rail.

-While we are delivering our significant portfolio of projects, our Metro North West Line will continue to fulfil its promise to our customers and community - maintaining high-frequency services, setting world-class customer satisfaction results, and achieving great precinct and place-making outcomes.
+While we are delivering our significant portfolio of projects, the Metro North West Line will continue to fulfil its promise to our customers and community - maintaining high-frequency services, setting world-class customer satisfaction results, and achieving great precinct and place-making outcomes.